Skip to content

 Nassau + Suffolk path

-Town and village rules can affect layout, permits, and timing.
+Town and village rules can affect layout, permits, timing, and roof sequence.

 Long Island install checks